 Port of Poti (Georgia)

-, the transport market is seeking new routes – instead of via Moscow – from Europe through the Caucasus to the Chinese border.
+, the transport market is seeking – instead of via Moscow – new routes from Europe through the Caucasus to the Chinese border.
 A new corridor has emerged as an alternative.
 Hamburg-based HHLA is participating in this route with its "hinterland transport" by rail.

 An HHLA subsidiary called Metrans established a logistics center in Malaszewicze, Poland, in early January 2022, shortly before the outbreak of the war in Ukraine in February, to serve the northern rail corridor to China.
 Business there has now come to a standstill.